Lambda Pi Upsilon: History

 Lambda Pi Upsilon seeks to "empower initiates to educate others about the fallacy of the negative stereotypes that surround Latinos, to act as a role model, to work for the advancement of women, and to emphasize the importance of higher education."

 The sorority is a member of the National Association of Latino Fraternal Organizations (NALFO).
 It is overseen by a national board of directors based in New York City.
 Leaders meet at the Empowerment Conference which is a convention held each January.

 Symbols and traditions

 The sorority's colors are red, white, gold, and black.
 Its mascot is the spotted jaguar and its gemstone is the emerald.
 Its flower is the "Fire and Ice" rose, a white rose with red tips.
 Members are referred to as Lambda Divas and experience a sisterhood or Hermandad.

-The motto of Lambda Pi Upsilon is Con Amor, Dignidad, y Orgulloor or "With Love, Dignity and Pride".
+The motto of Lambda Pi Upsilon is Con Amor, Dignidad, y Orgullo or "With Love, Dignity, and Pride".
 The sorority's six founding principles or pillars of strength are family, advancement, education, motivation, learning, and exposure or the acronym F.E.M.A.L.E.